l4u/api-documentation/content/v1/users/followers.md

     PUT /users/:user/follow

-Following a user requires the user to be logged in and authenticated with the `write` scope.
+Following a user requires the user to be authenticated with the `write` scope.

 ### Response